 Twelve films from emerging filmmaking talents around the world offer fresh perspectives and inventive styles.

-To Kill A Man and Liar's Dice
+52 Tuesdays and Liar's Dice

 (Country: Australia; Year: 2013; Director: Sophie Hyde; Writer: Matthew Cormack, Matthew Cormack, Sophie Hyde; Stars: Tilda Cobham-Hervey, Del Bert, Beau Travis Williams, Imogen Archer, Mario Spate, Sam Althuizen, Danica Moors, Susan Hyde, Greg Marsh, Audrey Mason-Hyde, Susie Skinner)